langchain-ai/langchain/templates/neo4j-semantic-layer/README.md

 ## Populating with data

-If you want to populate the DB with some example data, you can run `python ingest.py`.
+If you want to populate the DB with an example movie dataset, you can run `python ingest.py`.
-The script process and stores sections of the text from the file `dune.txt` into a Neo4j graph database.
-First, the text is divided into larger chunks ("parents") and then further subdivided into smaller chunks ("children"), where both parent and child chunks overlap slightly to maintain context.
-After storing these chunks in the database, embeddings for the child nodes are computed using OpenAI's embeddings and stored back in the graph for future retrieval or analysis.
-For every parent node, hypothetical questions and summaries are generated, embedded, and added to the database.
-Additionally, a vector index for each retrieval strategy is created for efficient querying of these embeddings.

-*Note that ingestion can take a minute or two due to LLMs velocity of generating hypothetical questions and summaries.*
+The script import information about movies and their rating by users.
+Additionally, the script creates two [fulltext indices](https://neo4j.com/docs/cypher-manual/current/indexes-for-full-text-search/), which are used to map information from user input to the database.

 ## Usage